purcellconsult/code-cool-stuff-with-python-video-course/quizzes/string_quiz_in_python.md

 	better in python.
 	'''
 	```
 	- Returns the total count of just the letter t
 	- Returns the total count of all t's.
 I.e, t, and T
 	- Returns the total count of a's

 4. Write a program that checks if a string contains duplicates.
-If it does then the program prints *duplicates*, if it doesn't then the program prints *no duplicates*.
+If it does then print *duplicates*, if it doesn't then print *no duplicates*.